nottrobin/robinwinslow.uk/_posts/2013-06-20-loading-fonts-as-data-urls.md

 Fonts and performance
 ===

 However, there is a potential performance hit with this.
 You will need to link your CSS files to the font files.
-The problem here isn't so much the size of the font file (they are typically under 100 KB), it's more that each new HTTP request that a page [effects performance](http://developer.yahoo.com/performance/rules.html)
+The problem here isn't so much the size of the font file (they are typically under 100 KB), it's more that each new HTTP request that a page makes [effects performance](http://developer.yahoo.com/performance/rules.html)

 Also, when loading web fonts externally you will sometimes see a flicker where the page loads initially with the default browser fonts, and then the new fonts are downloaded and applied afterwards.
 This flicker can look quite unprofessional.